hardin47/website/Math150/Notes/02-ttest.md

 #>
 #> data:  age by month
 #> t = 1, df = 4954, p-value = 0.2
-#> alternative hypothesis: true difference in means is not equal to 0
+#> alternative hypothesis: true difference in means between group Aug and group Jul is not equal to 0
 #> 95 percent confidence interval:
 #>  -0.337  1.309
 #> sample estimates: